pbinkley/microcopying_1940/index.markdown

 also are able to use 16 mm. film, which is rather a departure.
 So far microfilming has been thought of in terms of 35 mm. film, even for eight diameter reduction, simply because the cameras used heretofore were not able to use anything else.
-A <span style="page" id="page93">[p.93]</span> great amount of book material can be reproduced on 16 mm. film, the same identical quality of film as would be used for 35, and especially if multiple copies, that is two or three copies, are to be made, I think the economic feature of
+A <span class="page" id="page93">[p.93]</span> great amount of book material can be reproduced on 16 mm. film, the same identical quality of film as would be used for 35, and especially if multiple copies, that is two or three copies, are to be made, I think the economic feature of